Tai-Rocha/Forest_Scenarios.github.io/README.md

 3- SSPs and RCP as follow: SSP1_RCP2, SSP2_RCP45, SSP4_RCP6, SSP5_RCP85 <br>

-The goals are to assess quantitatively the forest land under different scenarios of global change and make these data available in the Tag Image File Format (TIFF) format that is more friendly and useable to incorporate in several spatial analyses mainly for ecology and biodiversity for conservation purposes.
+The goals are to assess quantitatively the forest land under different scenarios of global change and make these data available in the Tag Image File Format (TIFF) that is more friendly and useable to incorporate in several spatial analyses mainly for ecology and biodiversity for conservation purposes.

 The output can be identified by its file name.
 Example: `2020_SSP5_RCP85_Forest_GCAM-Demeter_GCMsMean_Harmonized.tif `.